The value and non-value of comparing colors in digital textile printing ink

 In almost all cases where I see digital printing companies comparing inks of supplier A with supplier B, they are comparing A’s Black with B’s Black, A’s Cyan with B’s Cyan etcetera.
 However, comparing inks for your digital textile printer is not just a matter of comparing the base colors.

 That is exactly why comparing the base colors of supplier A and supplier B has limited value.
-Comparing the magenta color of supplier A with the magenta color of supplier B might show you that supplier A has a deeper shade of magenta, but if your design contains Ferrari Red and supplier A’s magenta is less reddish than the magenta of supplier B, it is very well possible that the magenta of supplier B gives in the color mix to make this Ferrari Red gives you a better result.
+Comparing magenta of supplier A with magenta of supplier B might show you that supplier A has a deeper shade of magenta, but if your design contains Ferrari Red and supplier A’s magenta is less reddish than the magenta of supplier B, it is very well possible that the magenta of supplier B gives in the color mix to make this Ferrari Red gives you a better result.
 So it is not only the individual color tone and deepness of the base colors that matter.
-In the end, the only thing that matters is the total color gamut that these base colors create when mixed by the color management.
+In the end, the only thing that matters is the total color gamut that these base colors create when mixed by the color management software.

 Another source of drawing the wrong conclusion when comparing inks from different suppliers is making hand strike offs from the base colors of each supplier.
 This too will very likely lead to wrong conclusions.
 Hand strike offs are made with conventional screens, and they use a much higher consumption of ink, up to 5 times higher than a digital textile printer.
 So a hand strike off is by no means representative on how the colors will come out when printed on a digital printer.